mpeeples2008/ArchNetSci/_book/index.md

 ## How Should I Use This Online Companion?{- #HowTo}

 The tutorials here are designed to complement the text of the associated book (Brughmans and Peeples 2022) but can also stand alone as a guide to implementation if you have a basic background in network methods and terminology.
-Although each section of this guide builds upon the previous sections in terms of network concepts and R methods, the Sections are each independent in terms of data, examples, and code and can be run out of order if you choose.
+Although each section of this guide builds upon the previous sections in terms of network concepts and R methods, the sections are each independent in terms of data, examples, and code and can be run out of order if you choose.

 A few suggestions on where to start:

 * If you are new to network analysis and R, we would suggest going through each section of this document, starting with "Getting Started with R" and then going through the numbered sections in order as you following along in the book.
-* If you are already familiar with R but new to network analysis, we suggest you read Section 1 to set up your data and workspace, and then follow along with the remaining numbered Sections and associated book chapters as you read.
+* If you are already familiar with R but new to network analysis, we suggest you read Section 1 to set up your data and workspace, and then follow along with the remaining numbered sections and associated book chapters as you read.
 * If you are already an avid network analyst and R user and are just looking for code chunks to implement something in particular, feel free to skip around.
-We have tried to make each Section as independent as possible so that you can pick and choose what you want to work on.
+We have tried to make each section as independent as possible so that you can pick and choose what you want to work on.
+Use the [Table of Contents](#TableOfContents) to find topics quickly.
 * If you're a real pro and are designing your own network analyses or visualizations, we would love it if you contributed to the project to help this document grow.

 Throughout this document we use a few icons to indicate information about packages, warnings, and general useful tips.
 Keep an eye out for the callouts below: